-If the underwriters exercise their option to purchase 1,764,750 additional shares of common stock in this offering in full at the assumed initial public offering price of \$17.00 per share, which is the midpoint of the estimated offering price range set forth on the cover of this prospectus, and assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, the pro forma as adjusted net tangible book value per share after this offering would be \$8.14 per share, and the dilution in pro forma as adjusted net tangible book value per share to new investors purchasing common stock in this offering would be \$8.86 per share.
+If the underwriters exercise their option to purchase 1,764,750 additional shares of common stock in this offering in full at the initial public offering price of \$18.00 per share and assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, the pro forma as adjusted net tangible book value per share after this offering would be \$8.42 per share, and the dilution in pro forma as adjusted net tangible book value per share to new investors purchasing common stock in this offering would be \$9.58 per share.

-The following table summarizes, on a pro forma as adjusted basis, as of June 30, 2020, the number of shares of common stock purchased from us on an as converted to common stock basis, the total consideration paid and the weighted-average price per share paid by existing stockholders and by new investors in this offering at the assumed initial public offering price of \$17.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, before deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+The following table summarizes, on a pro forma as adjusted basis, as of June 30, 2020, the number of shares of common stock purchased from us on an as converted to common stock basis, the total consideration paid and the weighted-average price per share paid by existing stockholders and by new investors in this offering at the initial public offering price of \$18.00 per share before deducting underwriting discounts and commissions and estimated offering expenses payable by us.